 Enter the OTP that was emailed and click Submit.
 You will be logged in to your homepage.

 Administrator has already configured single sign-on for your Salesforce application.
 So you can see Salesforce application available for SSO on your home page.
 If 2FA is configured for Salesforce then you will be again prompted to choose a method for step up authentication.
 OTP will be sent based on your choice as above.
-After authenticating with valid OTP, you will be automatically logged in to your Salesforce account using IBM Cloud Identity federated single sign-on.
+After authenticating with valid OTP, you will be automatically logged in to your Salesforce account using IBM Security Verify federated single sign-on.